 Diana: The Intimate Portrait by Judy Wade.
 Diana's friends describe how she cleaned her own bath and worried about her weight; planned to marry a man who shared her desire to help the suffering; and had a violent row with Dodi Fayed just before they died.
 (This is an updated version of Wade's previous book "Diana: The Truth.")

 Diana: Story of a Princess by Tim Clayton and Phil Craig.
-Unbiased biography, based on a ITV/The Learning Channel documentary series.
+Biography based on a ITV/The Learning Channel documentary series.

 The Diana Chronicles by Tina Brown.
 According to this biography, Princess Diana "felt the need to break out of her royal cage into celebrity culture, where she found her own power and used it to devastating effect."
 The author knew Diana personally.